Clarity Insolvency

 A genuine fresh start, not years of chasing

-Bankruptcy is a formal insolvency process for people who cannot repay their debts.
-When you are made bankrupt, your assets come under the control of an official who can use them to repay your creditors.
-In return, most unsecured debts are written off and you are usually discharged after 12 months.
+When you are made bankrupt, your assets come under the control of the court and a trustee or official receiver who can use them to repay your creditors.
+You are usually discharged after 12 months when the unsecured debts included in the bankruptcy are written off.

 Living in Scotland?
 The equivalent process is called sequestration.